ziotom78/lezioni-astronomia/tomasi-astro2-lezione-07.md

 -   He assumed that stars are distributed with constant numeric density $n$.
 By measuring their column density $n_\text{col}$, he could derive the depth $l = n_\text{col}/ n$.

--   The shape is derived from stellar counts in 675 regions of the celestial sphere (some points are the result of an average over multiple observations).
-The Sun is approximately in the middle.
+-   Shape derived from stellar counts in 675 regions of the celestial sphere (some points are an average over multiple observations).
+The Sun is in the middle.

 # [Jacobus Kapteyn](https://en.wikipedia.org/wiki/Jacobus_Kapteyn) (1851–1922)